Elena Gerasimova: 2021

 In March Gerasimova competed at the Russian National Championships.
 She finished fourth in the all-around behind Viktoria Listunova, Vladislava Urazova, and Angelina Melnikova.
 She qualified to the balance beam final where she finished in second behind Listunova and the floor exercise final where she finished seventh.
 Gerasimova was later selected to compete at the European Championships in Basel alongside Melnikova, Listunova, and Urazova.
 During qualifications Gerasimova placed 26th in the all-around and 11th on uneven bars but did not qualify for any individual event finals.

 Gerasimova next competed at the Russian Cup in June.
 During the all-around final she finished fifth behind Listunova, Urazova, Melnikova, and Lilia Akhaimova.
 Gerasimova placed second on balance beam behind Varvara Zubova.
 Gerasimova was selected to represent the Russian Olympic Committee athletes at the 2020 Summer Olympics.
-However it was undecided whether she would join Melnikova, Listunova, and Urazova on the four-person or compete as an individual.
+However it was undecided whether she would join Melnikova, Listunova, and Urazova on the four-person team or compete as an individual.
 In July it was decided that Akhaimova would be a part of the team and Gerasimova would compete as an individual alongside Anastasia Ilyankova.
 At the Olympic Games Gerasimova finished 38th in the all-around and 16th on balance beam during qualification; however she did not advance to any event finals.

+2022

+Gerasimova started the year with an historic team gold medal for the Volga Region at the national championships.
+In that competition, she was the gold medalist on balance beam as well.
+During the Russian Cup she was seriously injured during the all around when was performing DTY for first time in competition.
+She managed to return in early November in competitive mode.